Sports and Entertainment Marketing

-This introductory course helps students develop a thorough understanding of fundamental marketing concepts and theories as they relate to the sports and entertainment industries.
-Students will investigate the components of customer service skills, branding, product development, pricing and distribution strategies, business structures, sales processes, social media, sponsorships and endorsements, as well as promotion plans needed for sports and entertainment events.
+This course helps students develop a thorough understanding of fundamental marketing concepts and theories as they relate to the sports and entertainment industries.
+Students will investigate the components of customer service, branding, product development, pricing and distribution, business structures, sales processes, digital media, sponsorships and endorsements, as well as promotion needed for sports and entertainment events.
 The course explores career options and develops workplace readiness skills.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
 High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.

 - A*S*K Fundamental Marketing Concepts Assessment

 - Business of Retail: Operations and Profit Examination

 - Customer Service and Sales Certification Assessment

 - Workplace Readiness Skills for the Commonwealth Examination